German Shepherd Husky Mix: The True AlphaReading Time: 5 minutes

 5 Tips for Having a German Shepherd Husky Mix Dog as a Pet

 - Not a Couch Potato: Exercise is essential!
-These hybrids are very active dogs that will get bored very easily.
-Owners should aim to provide at least 2 hours of daily exercise per day.
+These doggos need mental stimulation and physical activity.
+Provide at least 2 hours of daily exercise and short training sessions.

 - Vets know best!
-German Shepherd’s have been known to be genetically predisposed to various diseases.
-These predispositions can be passed down to the Gerberian Shepsky.
-So, it’s important to take your dog to a vet for a full physical exam at least once a year.
+German Shepherd’s often come with a long list of genetic health conditions.
+It’s important to take your dog to a vet for a full physical exam at least once a year.

 - The dog version of Indiana Jones: The Gerberian Shepsky is a thrill seeker!
-Sometimes a simple walk won’t cut it for him.
+Sometimes a simple walk won’t cut it.
 Rather, owners should take their Gerberian Shepsky out on long hikes, camping trips or even swimming.

-- Feed Me Well: As these hybrids are large, energetic they’re going to consume a lot of food.
+- Feed Me Well: These hybrids are large and energetic they’re going to consume a lot of food.
 This can get quite pricey!
-So on average aim to feed your Gerberian Shepsky at least 3 cups of high-quality kibble each day along with some yummy wet food.
+So be sure to feed your dog healthy and nutritionally balanced dog food.

 Whether you’re in search of a friendly wolf dog or your next adventure buddy.
-The Gerberian Shepsky is definitely the kind of pup that will be ready to be by your side for years to come!
+The Gerberian Shepsky is definitely the kind of faithful and friendly pup that will be by your side for years to come!